5 Things to Organize in Your Home: Get Started Organizing

 Cramped closets, problematic pantries, and piles of paper clutter begone!

 We know life can get crazy and organizing might be the last thing on your to-do list.
 But taking the time to tidy up your home can actually simplify daily routines, ease hectic mornings, and even promote better well-being.

 We’ve created this list of the 5 most important things to organize to get you started.
-As a general rule, start with a plan, make sure to declutter first, set a schedule, and stick to it!
+As a general rule, start with a plan, make sure to declutter and organize your home, set a schedule, and stick to it!
 After completing these organizing tasks, you’ll be well on your way to a neat, tidy and clutter-free home.